 Amazon by Wix: Showcase your Amazon products on your site.

-There are other apps which offer different functionality, e.g an app that allows booking, an app that accepts restaurant orders, and so on.
+There are other apps that offer different functionality, e.g an app that allows booking, an app that accepts restaurant orders, and so on.

 Ecommerce With WordPress